Applying for a Debt Relief Order

 It’s really important to get some impartial advice first, to decide whether a Debt Relief Order is right for you.

 Once you’ve decided a DRO is right for you, you must apply through an approved intermediary (an approved organisation such as CAP).
-You will then submit an application online.
+The intermediary will then submit an application online on your behalf.

 Who can apply for a Debt Relief Order?